-4.5 Overall System Architecture
+4.5 Overall system architecture

-Figure 8 shows the overall system architecture.
-The position sensors in the environment are connected through ethernet to a PC.
+Figure 5 shows the overall system architecture.
+The position sensors in the environment are connected via network to a PC.
 The location software runs on that PC and transmits all resulting location information back to the iCam handheld device via 802.11b.
-The handheld computes its orientation and its range to other objects locally and then wirelessly transmits these values back to the PC.
+The handheld computes its orientation and its range to other objects locally and then wire-lessly transmits these values back to the PC.
 The handheld's application is written in Java and parts of the user interface (viewfinder and 3D overlays) are created using the OpenGL GL4Java extension.
 The geometric model and attributes of the physical and virtual space are stored on the PC, but are cached locally on the handheld during startup to speed up interaction.
 As the user modifies aspects of the space, the system updates the locally stored model and notifies the PC of the appropriate changes.

-Fig. 8.
-Overall system architecture of the iCam system
+Figure 5: Overall system architecture of the iCam system.